The 12 Worst Stains and How to Remove Them

 The start of a new year brings fresh energy and a renewed sense of purpose.
 It’s a time to set goals, develop new skills, and tackle those lingering household challenges you’ve been avoiding.

-This guide will help you become a stain-removal expert, complete with a handy table of common stains and step-by-step solutions.
+This guide will help you become a stain-removal expert, including a table of common stains and step-by-step solutions.
 You can print it and store it in a convenient place.

 Plus, we’ll discuss whether it’s possible to tackle those old, stubborn stains you thought were permanent.